Acupuncture

 Inserting needles into these points with appropriate combinations is said to bring the energy flow back into proper balance.

 Acupuncture points are seen as places where nerves, muscles, and connective tissue can be stimulated.
-The stimulation increases blood flow, while at the same time triggering the activity of the body’s natural painkillers.
+The stimulation is believed to increase blood flow, while at the same time triggering the activity of the body’s natural painkillers.

 Uses